hideyuki001/kernel-core-v0.2/README.md

 It does not decide what is correct.
 It enforces the minimum structural conditions required for a judgment to remain valid, traceable, and evidence-bound.

-This repository contains the core implementation, specifications, tests, and minimal examples for the Kernel layer.
+This repository contains the core implementation, specifications, tests, and examples for the Kernel layer.

 ---